 Elevation - The air gets colder as you go up from sea level.

-Latitude - Solar energy, temperature, rainfall, and many other environmental conditions depend on distance from the equator.
+Latitude - Solar energy, temperature, and rainfall all depend on distance from the equator.

 Area - Large areas are likely to have more resources, but they can also pose problems for transportation, communication, and government.